 You’re in luck!
-There’s a different approach called harm reduction.
-Read on to learn why this strategy is more relevant for many people, rather than asking them to never touch a drink for the rest of their lives.
+There’s now a different approach called harm reduction.
+Read on to learn why this strategy works better for many people than never touching a drink for the rest of their lives.

 What Exactly Is Harm Reduction?

-For some, this process leads them to eventually quitting drinking for good.
-For others, it means managing the amount they drink until they are no longer at risk of losing success in school, work, and relationships.
+For some, this process leads them to eventually quit drinking for good.
+For others, it means managing the amount they drink until they are at lower risk for problems in school, work, and relationships.

 Harm Reduction Strategies for Problem Drinking

-Most important is the person’s willingness to make some simple changes in everyday routine.
+The below strategies are meant to lower a person’s chances of hurting themselves (or others) with their drinking.
+What this looks like in action will vary from person to person.
+What matters most is the person’s willingness to make some changes in their everyday routines.
 Here are some of the most commonly used ideas to manage problem drinking:

-- Tracking drinking habits to establish and track harm reduction goals
+- Tracking your drinking habits to help you identify and stay on top of harm reduction goals

 - Self-limiting consumption to a certain number of drinks per day